hectorj/go-resultgen/README.md

 }

 func main() {
-    smthing, err := buildSomething(nil)
+    smthingResult := buildSomething(nil)
-    if err != nil {
+    if err := smthingResult.GetError(); err != nil {
-        // We did check the error, so errcheck linter won't complain log.Println(err)
+        log.Println(err)
     }
-    // But we did not return!
-We still have our `something`, but in an invalid state.
+    // Here, if there was an error, we will immediately panic.
-    // Sometimes it is ok, it will just panic when we try to call a method on it (because of a nil pointer typically).
+    // This way, at no point in time did the user have an invalid `something`. smthing := smthingResult.GetSomething()
-    // Other times it may be worse, and you will have to check for invalid state in your methods implementations. smthing.SomeMethod()
+    smthing.SomeMethod()
 }
 ```